BlackCatDevel0per/pyaesni/README.rst

 installation
 ------------

-If you want to install it yourself then you’re going to need a yasm compiler. you can get it from here https://yasm.tortall.net/Download.html
+If you want to install it yourself then you’re going to need a yasm and cmake v.
+3.14.7 or higher compilers. you can get it from here https://yasm.tortall.net/Download.html

 You can also download it from pip if a wheel is available for your device.
 ::

-    pip install pyaesni
+    pip install pyaesni-bin

 Usage
 -----